angband/angband/readme.txt

 Angband uses a platform independant file format for the binary file used to store the high score list.
 This file is named "scores.raw".
 To use an old high score list, simply copy it into the "lib/apex" directory.

-Angband uses a set of ascii "user pref files" which are kept in the "lib/pref" directory.
-Most of these files can only be used on a small set of platforms, and may need slight modifications when imported from older versions.

 If you're interested in what else lies in lib/, then please read "lib/readme.txt".